 Finally when shopping around for the best price for your Lifesmart Rock Solid Simplicity please take time to read the specification being offered very carefully.

-The jet count can vary on many of the models, but more importantly so can the pump output.
+The jet count can vary on many similar looking models, but more importantly so can the pump output.
+The model in this review has the top end 1.5 hp pump fitted to ensure maximum power where it is needed.

 That’s it, and good hot tubbing.